regisd/regisd.github.io/_posts/2009-06-12-tab-with-link-and-mouesover-effect.md

 ---
 I like the user experience offered by [01net](http://www.01net.com/).
 There is a contextual text which changes when the mouse goes over titles positionned in tabs, and the tabs titles are links to a more detailed page.

-I&rsquo;ve done the [tab widget with clickable links with jQuery](http://regis.decamps.info/demo/idtab.html) (live demo).
+I’ve done the [tab widget with clickable links with jQuery](http://regis.decamps.info/demo/idtab.html) (live demo).
 I have slightly extended the [original jQuery UI tabs by BKlaus Hartl](http://www.stilbuero.de/2007/10/23/jquery-ui-tabs-aka-tabs-3/).

 First you need to [include the jQuery library](http://docs.jquery.com/Tutorials:Getting_Started_with_jQuery).